TomasKamusaki/Splunk-Ubuntu-25.04-Fail/README.md

 Outcome:

- • Gained practical experience with Splunk Universal Forwarder on Windows.
+ • Gained practical experience with Splunk on Windows and Ubuntu.
  • Built a personal learning portfolio with screenshots, logs, and step-by-step documentation.
  • Improved understanding of network forwarding, monitoring, and Splunk configuration.